zouftou/The_C_Programming_Language.book/README.md

 # The C Programming Language 2nd Edition (Ritchie & Kernighan)

-Solution for exercises by chapter.
+Solution of exercises by chapters.